Wellington Formation: Hutchinson salt mining

 Hutchinson, Kansas has been a focus of extraction of salt from the Hutchinson Salt Member.
 Several geological tourism opportunities occur underground within the Hutchinson salt mine in relation to the Strataca Salt Mine Museum, including overnight camping for organized groups, underground foot and bicycle races, and a special annual "Hunt for Red Rock-tober" tour where guided visitors may access and collect from the mine's tailing piles of red salt, generally considered to be a contaminated waste product.

 Interstate 70: Kiowa/Wellington bluffs

 Following Interstate 70 in Northcentral Kansas, just east of Salina, travelers are guided over a scenic range of hills between the broad Saline and Solomon valleys.
 Here, the collapsing Hutchinson Salt Member and predominately red Ninnescah Shale are both absent and these bluffs are the result of erosion of resistant sandstones in the Kiowa overlying the relatively tough and stable shales of the upper Wellington.
-The result is lesser bluffs that are geologically similar to those formed by the Dakota Formation over Ninnescah Shale just west of Salina.
+The result is lower bluffs that are geologically similar to the higher bluffs formed by the Dakota Formation over Ninnescah Shale just west of Salina.